wpisailbot/sailbot19-20/Telemetry/README.md

 For mock data to be sent to all clients, open a new tab to [localhost:3000/boat.html](http://localhost:3000/boat.html) and close this tab when mock data should be stopped

 For the mock heroku app, navigate to http://sailbot2021.herokuapp.com/ for the normal dashboard and http://sailbot2021.herokuapp.com/boat.html to start sending data to the dashboards that are open

+### Telemetry Networking Setup
+#### Cabling
+Both Devices must have ethernet power splitters, there is a 12 volt barrel jack plugged into one side and the ethernet into the other

+#### Network Configuration
+Must set all of the correct ip address
+- Windows: Change using the [changer_digi program](http://ftp1.digi.com/support/utilities/changer_digi.zip) program for both to have a 255.255.255.0 subnet mask and the correct ip, and you must go to the network and sharing center, select the ethernet network interface and set all of the IPv4 addresses to 192.168.17.18 (there are 2 places to do this and you might have to do both and restart, I don't know why it worked like this)
+- Jetson: set the ip and mask to the correct ones (mask the same ip is 192.168.17.17) "sudo ifconfig eth0 192.168.17.17 netmask 255.255.255.0"

+To test you can just do "ping 192.168.17.{17 or 18}" from bash or unix

 ## Descriptions